Amherst LTC Club Rules - August 2019

 The Committee may appoint such other officials as it may deem necessary from time to time and may make appointments to fill any casual vacancy arising on the committee.
 The Head Club Coach shall also be a member of the committee for the period of his/her appointment.
 He/she shall have full voting rights except for matters appertaining to his/her appointment.

-6. An Annual General Meeting of all members shall be called in January of each year and at least two weeks notice of this meeting, together with the business to be transacted, shall be given to all members other than temporary members.
+6. An Annual General Meeting of all members shall be called in June/July of each year and at least two weeks notice of this meeting, together with the business to be transacted, shall be given to all members other than temporary members.
 This meeting shall be called for the purposes of receiving the accounts and officers' reports for the previous year, electing officers and other members of the committee, appointing an auditor, determining the subscriptions and discussing matters relating to the club.
-Any proposed alteration to the Rules and any other major resolution (as under Rule 7) must be proposed and seconded and received by the Secretary by 30th September for inclusion in the business to be transacted.
+Any proposed alteration to the Rules and any other major resolution (as under Rule 7) must be proposed and seconded and received by the Secretary by 30th May for inclusion in the business to be transacted.

 7. An Extraordinary General Meeting of the club may be called at any time on the request of the Chairman or by written request to the Secretary signed by not less than seven Senior members.
 Such written request and notice convening the meeting shall specify the reason for the request.
 Not less than two weeks notice of an Extraordinary General Meeting shall be given to all full members.